 A piece of screen or cheesecloth prevents the beetle from being sucked up into your mouth !

 It is vitally important to remember which tube to suck on.
 Otherwise, you will end up with a hive beetle in your mouth.
 (Don’t ask).
-My pooter now has blue tape to mark the suction tube ! 😉
+I suggest you mark one end of the pooter now with blue tape to mark the suction tube ! 😉

 Only a beekeeper can appreciate the crunch of squishing hive beetles with a hive tool.
 However, sucking them up into this container is almost as good.

 Small Hive Beetles will survive the winter cold by staying inside with the bees.
-The poor bees try to chase the beetles but can not sting them due to their hard shell.
+The honey bees try to chase the beetles but can not sting them due to their hard shell.

 Once the weather warms these beetles will lay eggs and hatch into larva.
 The larva can do great damage to the hive by eating through the comb, pollen, honey and baby bees.

 If you are not afraid to look a little silly, spend a few warm Fall afternoons in the bee yard.
-Using the pooter to suck up beetles that are running around on the comb is quite fun !
-It works pretty good !
+If you choose to use the pooter to suck up beetles that are running around on the comb is quite fun !